 But I’d much rather see if your God is what you say, say, say

 That’s when the fade-out from “Dig U Better Dead” brings us to the final track, “Had U.” It’s interesting to point out the first track on Prince’s debut album was titled “For You,” and here we are 18 years later with him ending the last album he had any actual involvement in for WB, at least for another 18 years, with a parallel title.
 The instrumentation is somber, as his subdued guitar riffs set the mood, only for The Purple One to continue the mournful mood with declarations of what used to be.
-It’s the most obvious shot at the label, but to say he’s acting retaliatory would be unfair, as it the plain composition does come off as a dirge more than anything else.
-It’s over in a minute-and-a-half, paralleling the short length of “For You”; ending this high-octane, rocking album on a stretch of songs that break away from the tone set in the first half of the album and culminates with a requiem.
+It’s the most obvious shot at the label, but to say he’s acting retaliatory would be unfair, as the plain composition does come off as a dirge more than anything else.
+It’s over in a minute-and-a-half, paralleling the short length of “For You”; ending this high-octane, rocking album on a stretch of songs that break away from the tone set in the first half of the album, and culminates with a requiem.

 What we have then is an incredibly mediocre album that appears far worse than it is due to the apathetic feelings of the artist who created it had for it.
-Simply put, everything here is overproduced while simultaneously being conceptually undercooked.
+Simply put, everything here is overproduced while simultaneously being conceptually under cooked.
 The songs don’t have the compositional care or creativity they once did; bottled up in the center of the track while (then) modern mixing processes compressed everything to professional quality.
 What you’re left with then are ideas that could’ve been great if they were allowed to fully develop, but executions of those ideas that render the final product rather banal; something you wouldn’t typically describe a Prince album as.
 Is Chaos and Disorder the worst album Prince released?
-Up until this point, yes, but with an uncertain future ahead of himself, he certainly had the opportunities to do much worse.
+Up until this point, yes, but with an uncertain future ahead of himself, he certainly had opportunities to do much worse.

 It’s difficult to call this an ending point of sorts, as Prince continued releasing music for decades after this, but in the eyes of many, he was never able to recapture the magic that had enamored us for years prior to Chaos and Disorder.
 Others were hopeful, waiting to see what he would release without a major label overseeing his every move, and there certainly were fans who never wavered on their fandom, even as he made the difficult decisions to become independent and attempt to go digital.
 It’s here then where we split up; fitting for an album titled Chaos and Disorder.